 Hello and welcome to the Noisily FAQs page, here we answer the questions we get asked most.
 As questions are asked more frequently, we will add them here.
 For information regarding specific areas of the event, please visit the correlating pages via the info section on our website.

-Thursday – Gates open at 2pm and close at 10 pm.
+Thursday – Gates open at 2pm (or earlier if we are ready) and close at 10 pm.

 Friday – Gates open at 10am and Close at 11 pm.